MuhammadAmitHasan/FDTA/README.md

     npm run dev
     ```

-4. Navigate to recursive-partitioning &
+4. Navigate to RP &
    run index.html to see Recursive-partitioning